nishi139/Organization-Network-Security/README.md

 I HAVE ALSO ATTACHED A PROJECT PACKET : https://github.com/nishi139/Onganisation-Network-Security/blob/a979e0c7e35564385f0e251320ec7c580e386b18/Organisation%20Network%20Security.pkt

-You can open above file with CISCO PACKET TRACER 6.2 and above veersions.
+You can open above file with CISCO PACKET TRACER 6.2 and above versions.

  ## Thanks for your time!